The TCF (French Language Achievement Test)

 European Framework of Reference for Languages (CEFRL).

-For that purpose, and in order to fulfil that requirement, the
+For that purpose, and in order to fulfill this requirement, the

-CIEP has designed a new category for the TCF (Test of Competence in
+CIEP has designed a category for the TCF (Test of Competence in

 French) to be used to assess candidates’ competence specifically in

 French listening comprehension and oral expression: the TCF